Financing for a Used Car Loan

 - Use an auto loan calculator to see what purchase price you can afford for your ideal monthly car payment.

 - Make sure you consider the total borrowing cost, including interest and fees, when comparing auto loans—not simply the monthly payment.

 - If possible, save up for a down payment to reduce the amount you need to borrow.
 You may also get a lower rate!

 It's a good idea to find out your credit score before you apply for your used auto financing no matter where you sit on the credit range.

 If you're on the edge of good credit (about 670 and up), you could improve your score to get a better rate.
 If your score is below 600, you may not qualify or you may get a higher rate.

 Here's how to improve your credit score so you can qualify and get better rates:

-- Reduce balances on higher-interest credit cards
+- Reduce balances on higher-interest credit cards to save on interest

 - Make bill payments on time